kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson4_Working_with_Dynamic_SQL.md

     IF @PageSize <= 0 OR @PageSize > 1000 SET @PageSize = 50;

-    -- Validate sort column (whitelist approach for security) IF @SortBy NOT IN ('FirstName', 'LastName', 'JobTitle', 'BaseSalary', 'HireDate', 'DepartmentName') SET @SortBy = 'LastName';
+    -- Validate sort column (whitelist approach for security) IF @SortBy NOT IN ('FirstName', 'LastName', 'JobTitle', 'BaseSalary', 'HireDate', 'd.DepartmentName') SET @SortBy = 'LastName';

     -- Validate sort order